cmpente/Liveon/README.md

-# AltLife – Rewrite Your Fate
+# liveon – Rewrite Your Fate

-AltLife is a life simulator for Android inspired by BitLife and similar titles.
-It is built entirely in Kotlin using Jetpack Compose (Material 3), MVVM architecture and Hilt dependency injection.
-AltLife aims to surpass competitors by offering deep stats, generational play, a vast event pool, and a professional user experience.
+liveon is a life simulator for Android inspired by BitLife and similar titles.
+It is built entirely in Kotlin using Jetpack Compose (Material 3), MVVM architecture and Hilt dependency injection.  liveon aims to surpass competitors by offering deep stats, generational play, a vast event pool, and a professional user experience.

 ## Features